 1. Create and Stick to a Budget

-A budget is your financial roadmap.
-Track your income and expenses to ensure you’re living within your means.
-Use tools like budgeting apps or spreadsheets to make the process easy and transparent.
+Use tools such as budgeting apps or spreadsheets to keep the process simple and transparent.
 Follow the 50/30/20 rule: 50% for needs, 30% for wants, and 20% for savings or debt repayment.

 3. Cut Back on Unnecessary Expenses

-Evaluate your spending habits and identify areas where you can cut back.
+Evaluate your spending habits and identify where you can cut back.
 For example, reduce dining out, cancel unused subscriptions, or shop for discounts.

 4. Pay Down Debt Strategically